 You’re supported in your studies throughout your time at Kent.
-Attend one of our weekly themed workshops or drop in to a one-to-one feedback session.
 Your Academic Adviser is there to help you reach your full potential and our final-year undergraduates support new students through the Academic Peer Mentoring Scheme.

 The School of Psychology has built a strong international research reputation in the areas of: